LiskArchive/lips/proposals/lip-Introduce_PoA_module.md

 *   `roundEndHeight`: An integer stating the last height of the round.
 Its initial value is set after the execution of the genesis block.
-*   `validatorsUpdateNonce`: An integer representing the number of times that the validator set has been updated with an update auhtority command.
+*   `validatorsUpdateNonce`: An integer representing the number of times that the validator set has been updated with an update authority command.
 It is initialized to 0.

 ### Commands